Coundelitche/next-design/README.md

 ## Technologies

-- **Next.js**: React framework for building universal web applications
+- **Vite.js**: Build tool and development server for modern web projects
 - **React**: JavaScript library for building user interfaces
 - **TypeScript**: Superset of JavaScript with static typing
 - **TailwindCSS**: Utility-first CSS framework for rapid and modular design